 A spin on the Kinni

-From friendly River Falls, it's a wild ride on water, then roads.
+From friendly River Falls in western Wisconsin, take a wild ride on water.

 © Beth Gauper